-As depicted in Scheme 1, E1 reactions produce a variety of products.
-Wherever there is a β hydrogen that can be removed, it will be removed, and an alkene will result.
+As depicted in Scheme 1, E1 reactions similar to E2 reactions produce a variety of products.
+Wherever there is a β -hydrogen that can be removed, it will be removed, and an alkene will result.
 Thus, the reaction of phosphoric acid with 2-butanol can form 1-butene and 2-butene.
 If a chemist desires to form only 1-butene, the chemist my be tempted to consider the reaction of 1-butanol with phosphoric acid.
 After all, reactions of 1-bromobutane with ethoxide produce only 1-butene.
 A more thoughtful analysis of the proposed reaction, however, reveals a problem.
 The formation of a carbocation is a hallmark of an E1 reaction.
 When a reasonably stable carbocation forms, for example a secondary or tertiary carbocation, an E1 reaction proceeds as expected.
 However, if the leaving group is attached to a primary carbon atom (see eq 2), as it would be with 1-butanol, one is left wondering, what will happen?
-After all, primary carbocations are too unstable to form under typical refluxing conditions.
+After all, primary carbocations are believed to be too unstable to form.

-Since the boiling points of 1-butene, E-2-butene, and Z-2-butene are different, the relative yields of each of the products of the dehydrohalogenation and dehydration reactions can be determined by analyzing the gaseous mixture of products with a gas chromatograph (GC).
+Since the boiling points of 1-butene, E-2-butene, and Z-2-butene are different, the relative yields of each of the products of the reaction of 1- and 2-butanol with phosphoric acid can be determined by analyzing the gaseous mixture of products with a gas chromatograph (GC).
 When injected into the stream of helium gas inside a gas chromatograph, the products of the reaction are carried along until they interact with the waxy surface inside the GC column.
 Materials with higher boiling points spend more time interacting with the waxy surface as compared to materials with lower boiling points.
-Thus, materials with higher boiling points move through the column more slowly than materials with lower boiling points, and the faster-moving, lower-boiling point materials are separated from the slower- moving, higher-boiling point materials.
+Thus, materials with higher boiling points, and the faster moving, low-boiling materials are separated from the slower moving, high-boiling materials.